Kim Stanley: Theatre

 Stanley was a successful Broadway actress with only a few film roles.
 She was singled out by The New York Times critic Brooks Atkinson for her early work.
 She eventually attended the Actors Studio, studying under Elia Kazan, Lee Strasberg, and Vivian Nathan.
 She received the 1952 Theatre World Award for her performance as Anna Reeves in The Chase, and starred in such Broadway hits as Picnic (1953), playing Millie Owens and Bus Stop (1955), playing Cherie.

 She was nominated for the 1959 Tony Award for Best Actress in a Play for A Touch of the Poet and the 1962 Tony for Best Actress in a Play for her portrayal of Elizabeth von Ritter in Henry Denker's A Far Country.
-Stanley also portrayed Maggie "The Cat" in Cat on a Hot Tin Roof in the original London production of the play.
+Stanley also portrayed Maggie "The Cat" in Cat on a Hot Tin Roof in the original London production of the play at the Comedy Theatre, making her London and West End debut, alongside another newcomer, Paul Massie.
+Directed by Sir Peter Hall, this production ran for 132 performances, from January to May 1958.
 In 1965, she played Masha in the London run of an Actors Studio production of Anton Chekhov's play The Three Sisters.
 After a savaging of the production by local critics, she made good on her promise to never act on stage again.

+She taught her unique approach to Method Acting in New York City.
+One of her students, John Uecker, continued to teach her technique in a studio setting that prepared actors for work of heightened realism, which was equally suited towards works of heightened circumstances as in those by Tennessee Williams and James Purdy, or kitchen-sink realism.
+The Kim Stanley Method featured a preparation technique with modified Misner repetition exercise, as well as Sense Memory and Affective Memory.
+It was relaxation-based, using needs individually or in combination to help integrate the actor into the context of the work.
+The needs, combined with a sense of place and relationships, made acting a sensual experience, not an intellectual exercise: the "actor" would not have to control their reactions, but allow themselves to be informed of the reality of the work.
+For stage work, this gave the actor a momentum of reality before even stepping on stage.
+For film, it might be simple enough to work on a small piece of music and allow that to inform the body, and therefore, the reactions.